astrohart/MFR/MFR.GUI.Windows.Interfaces/README.md

 ##### Summary

-Gets a reference to the dropdown control that allows the user to specify the text to be found.
+Gets a reference to the text box control that allows the user to specify the text to be found.

 <a name='P-MFR-GUI-Windows-Interfaces-IMainWindow-FoldButton'></a>